 So what are those core benefits?
 With geolocation data informing your marketing campaigns, you will be able to:

 There’s a reason that geomarketing is counted among some of the fastest-growing and most effective marketing strategies in the world.
-As your consumers continue to spend more time on their devices and geographic data becomes more readily available, geomarketing allows you to capture and read this information in real-time to catch precisely the right audiences for your messaging at precisely the right moment.
+So, is geomarketing right for you?

 Best Practices for Incorporating Geomarketing into Your Strategy